survivejs/webpack-book/manuscript/output/01_targets.md

 ### Generating `module` Field Compatible Output

 To generate *package.json* `module` field compatible output to enable tree shaking for the consumers, the source should be processed so that it does not lose ES6 module definitions.
-It is better to solve this problem outside of webpack by passing the source through Babel instead.
+It's better to solve this problem outside of webpack by passing the source through Babel instead.
 Adjust as follows:

 **package.json**